retaildevcrews/helium/docs/Typescript-Restify-Developer.md

 ## Logging

 Helium uses the Bunyan log service.
 Bunyan supports 6 logging levels, Helium currently implements 4: trace (10), info (30), warn (40), and error (50).
 The stream logging level definition determines which logs are output to the stream.
 For instance, if the stream logging level is set to warn, only warn logs and higher (error) will be logged.
-The default stream logging level is info (30), this can be changed via command line (-l argument) or environment variable (LOG_LEVEL).
+The default stream logging level is info (30), this can be changed via command line (--log-level argument) or environment variable (LOG_LEVEL).

 Code: [BunyanLogService.ts](https://github.com/retaildevcrews/helium-typescript/blob/master/src/services/BunyanLogService.ts)